JA-WRI/GamesPlanningTool/README.md

 ```
  Visit **http://localhost:3000**.

 ### 8. Using Prisma (team workflow)

-#### Viewing / editing data
+#### a.
+Viewing / editing data

 Each teammate has their **own local Postgres container** with **their own data**.
-Prisma Studio only shows what's on your machine, no a shared team database yet.
+Prisma Studio only shows what's on your machine, no shared team database yet.

 ```bash
 npx prisma studio
 ```
 Can view, add, edit, and delete rows.
 It does **not** let you create tables or columns.

-#### Changing the schema (tables/columns)
+#### b.
+Changing the schema (tables/columns)

 The schema (`prisma/schema.prisma`) is the single source of truth for database structure.
-Never create tables/columns by hand — always go through the schema file:
+Never create tables/columns by hand, always go through the schema file:

 1. Edit `prisma/schema.prisma` (add/change a model, field, etc.)
 2. Run a migration with a **descriptive name**: